Constructor-io/constructorio-ui-autocomplete/README.md

 ### Library defaults

 This library provides some default styles.
-These default styles can provide as a foundation to build on top of or just as a reference for you to replace completely.
-All styles in this library are scoped within the `.cio-autocomplete` css selector.
+These default styles can be used as a foundation to build on top of or just as a reference for you to replace completely.
+All default styles in this library are scoped within the `.cio-autocomplete` css selector.

  - If you would like to remove all default styling, simply pass an empty string or your own custom autocomplete container className as the value for the `autocompleteClassName` option
  - If you would like to layer your own custom styles on top of the library default styles, you can do so by passing additional className(s) of your choosing `autocompleteClassName='cio-autocomplete custom-autocomplete-container'`